 3. Repeat steps 1 and 2 for an additional redundant host connection.
 In a direct connection configuration, you can create a maximum of four redundant host connections for the storage subsystem.

-See "Direct-attached dual-controller connections:" and "SAN fabric dual-controller, redundent connections" on page 67for illustrations of host connections.
+See "Direct-attached dual-controller connections" on page 68 and "SAN fabric dual-controller, redundant connections" for illustrations of host connections.